Oxford vs Cambridge for Engineering – Which is Better in 2024?

 Application Success Rates

-In 2020 both universities had a very similar success rate, despite Cambridge having over double the number of applications.
+In 2022, Cambridge had a much lower success rate, despite Cambridge sending almost double the amount of offers.
 There’s no doubt that Cambridge is the more popular of the two choices in this scenario, which may well be an important aspect.

 Teaching and Assessments